 We are hopeful but we cannot guarantee it.
 MAP has been included in every comprehensive Illinois budget since 1967, and funding was ultimately provided for 2015-16 MAP awards, albeit at the very end of the fiscal year.
 We are hopeful that the State will pass a comprehensive budget for fiscal year 2017 (corresponding to the 2016-17 academic year) that will include funding for MAP.
 While the governor and legislators have expressed their support for MAP funding, there is currently no MAP appropriation for the 2016-17 academic year.
-A budget is not expected until sometime after January 24, 2017, when the General Assembly is scheduled to reconvene.
+A budget is not expected until sometime after January 24, 2017, the date on which the General Assembly reconvened.

 The financial aid award letter that you received should have noted that MAP grant amounts are estimates and that they are awarded subject to appropriation—that is, the final dollar amount available for the program depends on the State budget approved by the General Assembly and the governor.
 This means that the level of funding for MAP in the final budget could result in smaller grants, and it is possible that your MAP award could be reduced or even eliminated.

 As they did in fall 2015, some colleges and universities have already indicated that student accounts have been credited for MAP for the fall 2016 term as they await payment from the State.
 However, we encourage students to contact their college financial aid office to better understand how your college is handling MAP with no appropriation so far for the program for 2016-17 academic year.

 Will there be funding for MTI Scholarships, Grants for Dependents of Police/Fire/Correctional Officers and Golden Apple Scholarships for the 2016-17 academic year?